Tag: Ian Austin

 Social care continues to be a key priority for the Government.
 This is why, against the context of tough public sector finances; the Government has taken steps to protect social care services.
 The Government is giving local authorities access to up to £3.5 billion of new support for social care by 2019/20.
 This should mean local government has access to the funding to increase social care spending in real terms by the end of the Parliament.
 This will support councils to continue to focus on core services and to pay fees which reflect provider costs including the National Living Wage.

-The Spending Review took into account a range of financial and economic factors, including projections and data on the National Living Wage from the Office of Budget Responsibility and Skills for Care.
+The spending took into account a range of financial and economic factors, including projections and data on the National Living Wage from the Office of Budget Responsibility and Skills for Care.

-To ask the Secretary of State for the Home Department, what assessment she has made of the efficiency of West Midlands Police.
+To ask the Secretary of State for Communities and Local Government, what estimate he has made of the number of airfields on land designated as brownfield sites.

 • Ian Austin – 2016 Parliamentary Question to the Department for Education